Black Disciples

 Black P Stones and Disciples squashed their war in May of 1968, and it lasted for days until May 8th.
 David Barksdale was out around 65th and Ellis in the Woodlawn area when Detectives showed up to talk to him.
 Barksdale told the cops that the Ellis Rebel Stones, the only Stone group in west Woodlawn, was out to kill him.
 He did a test and led the cops to the end of an alley and sure enough the Stones opened fire and shot at David, the Stones were then arrested but this also ended the peace treaty (Source: People Vs. McChristian) (The Almighty Black P. Stone Nation, Moore, Williams).

-In the year 1968 war began between the Disciples and Supreme Gangster allied gangs especially with the Supreme Gangsters.
+In the year 1968 war began between the Disciples and Supreme Gangster allied gangs.
 Larry Hoover became the target for assassination attempts.
 He was shot on two occasions then on September 4th, 1968, a third attempt was made on him.
 On this day Englewood was on high alert as Disciples, Gangsters and Stones were packing guns and ready to shoot each other.
 At Parker High School members of the Supreme Gangsters and Disciples were especially ready to get into drama against each other.
 Baron Disciple member James Highsmith and Disciple co-founder Leonard Longstreet entered Parker High School even though they weren’t students.
 The two spotted Larry Hoover standing outside of the principal’s office and Highsmith walked past him with a smile as Longstreet shouted out “Burn him,” Highsmith pulled out a .32 pistol and shot Larry Hoover and two others nearby.
 No one was killed but Highsmith was convicted of the shooting and sentenced to one to five years (from source A Report on Chicago Crime by the Chicago Crime Commission).

 During that fall season of 1968 the guns were blazing all over the south side as Disciples, Gangsters and Stones were at each other’s throats as bodies were dropping.
 This led to a temporary truce between the three organizations that didn’t last long but it was an attempt to curtail the several acts of violence on the south side.
 One thing to understand is that the leadership and founders did not want anymore violence and were actually friends.
 This was a friendship of original Black P Stones Devil’s Disciples and Supreme Gangsters.
 They had no control of factions that would act in self-interest and started violence with factions of the rival group starting the gang wars.
 The leaders and founders were not interested in war.

 During this same year of 1968, Jeff Fort and the Black P Stones were raking in thousands of dollars in government grant money after projecting the public appearance as a community youth group in need of funding to help poverty.
 The money went to a lot of good and helped open legitimate businesses that helped young blacks but on the other side of it some of the money was used for illegal activities and this caught the attention of the F.B.I that began investigations.
 The same groups that granted money to the Stones also gave money to the Disciples as well.
 The Disciples did not stick their necks out as much for the money and received the money as a default because the gang apologists and liberal groups wanted to give money to the rivals of the Stones too.
 When Stones were questioned about who their worst rival is, they pointed to the Disciples and that prompted these groups to line the pockets of the Disciples as well, many of times without Disciples even asking for the money.
 Disciples used a lot of this money for good just like the Stones as they opened legit businesses and created programs to help black youths on the south side just like how the Vice Lords and Stones were doing; just like Vice Lords and Stones, the Disciples fell under F.B.I investigation for mismanaging those funds for illegal activities such as buying drugs and guns.
 The Disciples’ involvement with mismanaging these funds was not much in the newspaper because of their lower profile activities and the Disciples didn’t trust the white man and the social case workers, they practically had no choice by 1968 to deal with them after the money was practically forced on them.
+Disciples would end up not facing conviction for mismanaging funds like the Stones did.

 In June of 1969, Larry Hoover had enough of the Stones and conferenced with David Barksdale instead.
-Larry Hoover’s alliance with Jeff Fort as allies for a few months had gone sour and now Hoover met with David Barksdale.
-The two groups established an alliance that had a title known as the Black Gangster Disciple nation.
+The two groups established an alliance that had a title known as the “Black Gangster Disciple nation.”
 The Black Gangster Disciple nation consisted of the Gangster nation, which was the Supreme Gangsters and their Gangster allies, these Gangsters were to be led by Larry Hoover.
 The Disciples were now known as “Black Disciples” and this was the alliance of all the Disciple gangs led by David Barksdale.
 Prince Old Timer was appointed the Prince of the Disciples while “Tennesee” the Prince of the Gangsters.
 Again, this was still just an alliance, but it was a combined concept alliance unlike the one between the Stones and the Gangsters.
 All Disciple gangs and Gangster gangs were all Black Gangster Disciples.

 Many Disciples and Gangsters just considered themselves “BGDs” or Black Gangster Disciples when this alliance was first established and didn’t even refer to themselves as Black Disciples or Gangsters, they fell in love with the BGD title.

-In June of 1969, Vice Lords, Black P Stones and BGDs all got together to form a coalition known as the “Lords Stones and Disciples” or LSD.
+In June of 1969, Vice Lords, Black P Stones and BGDs all got together to form a coalition known as the “Lords Stones and Disciples” or “LSD.”
 This was a unity of the gangs so they could march on the government and demand equal rights, better jobs and about all the oppression and poverty in their neighborhoods.
 This coalition effectively slowed down gang violence between these three organizations even after CVL INC went defunct in the fall of 1970.
 For the rest of 1969 the LSD coalition really set aside a lot of gang wars as they marched on City Hall, Universities and everywhere, until finally in January of 1970 they achieved some success in bringing about “The Chicago Plan” which was “An agreement to implement the employment of minorities in Chicago’s construction industry” (Chicago Building Trades Council, 1970).
 The final agreement lists 3,000 jobs or training positions in four categories.
 But a Coalition spokesman claimed that the actual final agreement called for 1,000 jobs in each category (Chicago Defender, January 13, 1970)” (Panagopoulos, The Role of Gangs In The Construction Of UIC).
 It was soon discovered in the early 1970s that the Chicago Plan was failing about not producing like it should and by October of 1973 the LSD coalition disbanded.

 Since 1968, David Barksdale had been working with leaders of the Black P Stones on several failed peace treaties.
 By June of 1970, another weak peace treaty was in effect, but this was broken on June 7, 1970, when David Barksdale was shot in his side at a bar at 848 West 69th Street (69th and Peoria) in the Englewood neighborhood.
 The accidental shooters were Black P Stones.
 One of the Stones dropped a rifle, and it went off striking Barksdale.
 Larry Hoover was there with Barksdale when the shooting started and acted quickly after Barksdale was shot by quickly getting Barksdale into his car.
 Hoover then raced to St. Bernard’s Hospital in Englewood and was accredited with saving David Barksdale’s life after Barksdale suffered an M-14 bullet wound in his side that passed into his kidneys causing permanent damage.